Skip to main content

 Each of these factors represents 25% of your total score.
 To understand your score as a percentage, add your 4 scores together and divide them by 4 to get a percentage amount.
 Higher numbers means a high degree of financial wellness, while lower numbers indicate some work may need to be done.

-So you have your financial wellness score: what’s next?
+So you have your financial wellness score.
+What’s next?

-Remember: a financial wellness score is an indicator: not a signal for despair, or an excuse to ignore your budget.
+Remember, a financial wellness score is an indicator, not a signal for despair, or an excuse to ignore your budget.
 Whatever your score may be, it’s important to use it as a signpost to guide you towards the next step in your financial journey.
 For some individuals, that may mean paying down debt or getting serious about saving for retirement.
 For others, it may mean creating a pathway towards your next big financial objective, like saving for a downpayment on a house.

 Or, your next step may be simply learning more about finances so you can better manage your money.
-And Origin is one employee benefit that can help make this happen.
-Origin helps organizations to improve holistic financial wellness with practical and educational resources that empower employees to build holistic financial wellness for themselves and their families.
+Origin is one employee benefit that can help make this happen.
+Origin helps organizations improve holistic financial wellness with practical and educational resources that empower employees to build financial wellness for themselves and their families.